makeitlabs/tormach-pendant/README.md

   - physical rotary encoder for spindle RPM override 0-200%
   - RGB LED status indicator for error conditions, ready, etc.
   - handheld pendant wheel support for step/continuous jogging of X,Y,Z,A axes with various step distances

+Note that other Teensy 3 devices will work if you do some work to remap the pins appropriately.
+The changes to the Teensy `cores` should work on any Teensy 3 or Teensy LC, but will not work on Teensy 4 unless the changes are ported.
+To date only Teensy LC and Teensy 3.5 have been tested.

 ### Firmware Environment